 Any software problem or bug stuck in the RAM memory can be fixed with a reset or reboot.
 Reboots are especially efficient with problems that appear after the device was running for a long time.

-Other problems have purely to do with the current firmware, a bug that can only be addressed by updating the firmware (see how you do that on a motherboard for example).
+Other problems have purely to do with the current firmware, a bug that can only be addressed by updating the firmware.

 Sometimes it’s a kind of bug that can only be fixed by resetting your device.
 This is what happened with my router.
 That’s the best-educated guess I came up with.
 A setting saved into the permanent storage, not in RAM, stuck from a previous update, was incompatible with newer versions of the router software and was only deleted after resetting the device to its factory settings.